Grade of Trail:

 A New Era

-The Scultpure trail is in a phase of exciting change and development.
-A series of new sculptures will be introduced during 2015 -2016 for visitors to discover and enjoy.
+A series of new sculptures have been introduced in 2016 for visitors to discover and enjoy.

 Since the founding of the trail, artisits from all over the world have been invited to respond to the unique heritage of the Forest of Dean.
 The trail's sculptures were not simply sited here but developed and inspired by the distinctive qualities of the place.
 They have been intentionally left to be reclaimed by the forest over time, naturally eroding from weather, animals, plant growth and the footfall of the visiting public.